Simple Graphics [1/15]

 Simple Graphics

 This program draws multiple white circles.
-Each circle has a radius of 20.

-The circle function has the form:
+The circle statement has the form:

 circle(x, y, radius)